When Is the Best Time to Buy Solar Panels? | Solar.com

 When Is the Best Time to Buy Solar Panels?

-There’s no question that the best time to own solar panels is at the end of your utility cycle when you receive an electricity bill for zero dollars.
+The best time to own solar panels is when you receive an electricity bill for zero dollars.
 But when is the best time to buy solar panels?

 The answer to this question depends on a few things like your location, net metering policy, and local incentives.
-In this article, we’ll cover some of the things to think about when your deciding when to go solar.
+In this article, we’ll cover some of the things to think about when you’re planning your solar project.

 Team up with an Energy Advisor here to determine your best time to go solar.